brotkrueml/typo3-feed-generator/Documentation/API/Classes/AbstractFeed.rst

    This class is an implementation of the FeedInterface and returns for every getter an empty result.
 It is meant to be extended by custom implementations which then only have to override the methods that should return something meaningful.
-This eases the implementation of custom feeds.

    .. php:method:: getId()